-At 15 months old, the doctor heard a heart murmur when she had a fever at one of her sick visits.
+When she was 15 months old, the doctor heard a heart murmur.
 We were referred to a pediatric cardiologist who told us her pulmonary valve was thicker than it should be, and she would grow out of it.
-We went on with life and had follow ups every six months.
+We went on with life and followed up every six months.

-During one of her follow up appointments when she was 3 years old, she just wouldn’t let them do anything, so we were told that if we see any shortness of breath to call.
-Over the summer of 2014, she spent a lot of time in the pool as usual.
-This time I noticed her getting short of breath or gasping for air when she would swim.
-We didn’t really think a lot of it because she was a very dramatic little girl!
+When she was 3, she just wouldn’t let doctors do anything, so we were told that if we see any shortness of breath to call.
+Over the summer of 2014, she spent a lot of time in the pool.
+But I noticed she became short of breath or gasped for air when she swam.
+We didn’t really think a lot of it because she was a very dramatic little girl.
 She never had any other issues.